aydemiromer/Flutter-RecipeApplication/README.md

 # Important warning

 - Data set may be copyrighted.
 I do not recommend you to use it legally other than testing and I take no responsibility.
 - The dataset is available in JSON format.
+Data language is Turkish.

 #### Flutter App Screenshots